QinWen-Liu/suction-furs-minimal-reproduction/README.md

 # suction-furs-minimal-reproduction

-Minimal R reproduction script for the main figures based on Supplementary Data File 2. suction-furs-minimal-reproduction
+Minimal R reproduction script for the main figures based on Supplementary Data File 2.

-# Minimal reproduction of the main figures
+## Overview

-This repository contains a minimal R script to reproduce the two main figures from the final 109-study coded dataset.
+This repository contains a minimal R script to reproduce the main study figures from the final 109-study coded dataset.

+It supports figure-level minimal reproducibility only and does not reproduce the full Web of Science retrieval, screening, or manual audit workflow.

-## Files
+## Repository contents

-- `minimal_reproduction_from_supp_data_file_2.R`
+- `reproduce_figures_from_supplementary_data_file_2.R`

 ## Required input

-Place the following file in the same folder as the R script before running:
+Before running the script, place the following file in the `data/` directory:

-- `Supplementary Data File 2_Study-level coding.xlsx`
+- `data/Supplementary_Data_File_2.xlsx`

 Worksheet name: